Forget Maggi and Indomie, these are the new budget noodles you have to try.

 Sticky, sweet, hot and spicy.
 This flavour is like a big bowl of chicken stew, and the spice level is on par with the original and jjajang.
 It’s a great bowl to help you defrost on a cold winter day without requiring you to put on some thongs and a speedo to cool down.

 Eh.
 If you’re looking for a cheese flavour, this will disappoint.
-The cheese flavouring is so fake it’s more like a sweetness at the back of your throat and chillies until it hits.
+The cheese flavouring is so fake it’s more like a sweetness at the back of your throat until the chilli hits.
 It’s a crowd favourite, so maybe I’m wrong.

 This is my favourite.
 The limited-edition carbonara flavour is amazing.
 I don’t know why I like this one so much when I hated the cheese flavour, but I’m not looking too deeply into it.
 They got the creaminess of a cream-based carbonara perfectly, and the sweeter side to it takes the heat down a few notches, so there was no sweat coming through my scalp.
 I’d probably sell my firstborn for a box of these bad boys.